jdshaeffer/boxing/README.md

 Download the repo, run `python3 fight-turn-based.py` and enjoy.

-`fight.py` was the original, but is not turn based nor fun.
+You can play `fight.py` as well, but it's the original and is not turn based nor that fun.

+Visit the tutorial in the Wiki to get a good idea of how to play.
+It's also accessible via the game.